AdobeDocs/commerce-cloud-service.en/README.md

-# Magento Commerce on AEM
+# Magento Commerce on AEC

 This site contains the latest Magento developer documentation for Skyline for Magento.